foo2rama/UCIELKSTACKPROJECT/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.
+Some containers; 3 DVWA containers, and the ELKstack container are exposed.

-Only the Jumpbox machine can accept connections from the Internet.
+Only the Jumpbox machine can accept direct SSH connections from the Internet.
 Access to this machine is only allowed from computers that have the pgp Key used to create the server.

 Machines within the network can only be accessed by SSH with PGPkey access using a key created on the JumpBox.

-The one exception is the ELK Stack server which can be accessed via HTTP on port:5601.
+The one exception is the ELK Stack container which can be accessed via HTTP on port:5601.

-**NOTE** It is recommened that you place an access rule on this machine so that only allowed IP addresses are allowed to connect.
+**NOTE** It is recommened that you place an access rule on the ELK stack machine so that only allowed IP addresses are allowed to connect.

 ### Elk Configuration